zekaryas1/notes/docs/Frameworks/React/React native.md

 ### Safe Area Context

-> There is another library Called SafeAreaView from react native but it only works for `ios`
+> There is another library Called SafeAreaView from React native, but it only works for `ios`

 - An external library with a flexible API for accessing the device's safe area inset information.